Writing Microstation (DGN) Tags with FME

 We are going to repeat the previous step this time, calculating the PARCEL_ID y offset.

-Add another ExpressionEvaluator to the canvas and connect the first ExpressionEvaluator output port to the second ExpressionEvaluator.
+Add another ExpressionEvaluator to the canvas and connect it to the first ExpressionEvaluator.

 Set New Attribute to PARCEL_ID.y_offset.